tommasomoretti/nameless-analytics/README.md

 </br>

-The data flow in Nameless Analytics starts from the GTM Client-Side Tracker Tag, which can be configured to track all hits or only those where consent has been granted.
+The data flow in Nameless Analytics starts from the Nameless Analytics Client-side Tracker Tag, which can be configured to track all hits or only those where consent has been granted.
 It can send standard events like page_view as well as custom events, supporting Single Page Applications, ecommerce data in JSON format and cross-domain tracking.

-Events are sent to the GTM Server-Side Client Tag, which handles user and session identification, enriches the data and saves it in real-time to both Firestore and BigQuery.
+Events are sent to the Nameless Analytics Server-side Client Tag, which handles user and session identification, enriches the data and saves it in real-time to both Firestore and BigQuery.

 Data is stored across two Google Cloud systems: Firestore holds user and session data with real-time updates, while BigQuery stores detailed event data and ecommerce information.
 Tables are organized and indexed to enable fast and complex analyses.